 - Cabela’s Three Forks Rod with Prestige Plus Reel Fly Combo

-- Orvis Encounter Combo — also available directly from Orvis with free shipping — use code SHIP150
+- Orvis Encounter Combo — also available directly from Orvis or from Fishwest.com with free shipping on most orders

 - Redington Crosswater Outfit Fly Combo

-- L.L.Bean Quest II Fly Rod Outfits — comes with L.L.
+- L.L.Bean Quest II Fly Rod Outfits — comes with a sweet rod and reel case as well as L.L.
 Bean’s legendary “100% Satisfaction Guarantee”

 Best Fly Fishing Combos for the Money